Nosferatu (wrestler)

-Nosferatu (born September 17, 1979 died 26 July 2025) was a Mexican luchador enmascarado, or masked professional wrestler, working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") character.
+Nosferatu (September 17, 1979 – 26 July 2025) was a Mexican professional wrestler, working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") character.
 Nosferatu's real name is not a matter of public record; although he previously worked without a mask, using the ring name Chamaco Valaguez Jr., it has not been verified that is his real name.
 Mexican wrestlers often try to keep their private lives secret from the wrestling fans.

 Professional wrestling career

 The wrestler currently known as Nosferatu is the son of retired professional wrestler Chamaco Valaguez and the brother of active wrestler Apolo Valaguez.
 He made his debut in 2000 working under the ring name Chamaco Valaguez Jr. as an homage to his father.
 Initially he worked on the Mexican independent circuit and occasionally for Consejo Mundial de Lucha Libre (CMLL), Mexico's largest and the world's oldest professional wrestling promotion.